Abhishekjc19/-Odoo-x-NMIT-Hackathon-25/README.md

     ```

 3.  **Set up environment variables:**
-    Create a `.env` file in the root of your project and add any necessary API keys (e.g., for Google AI).
+    Create a `.env` file in the root of your project and add any necessary API keys (e.g., for Google AI and your database connection string).
     ```
     GEMINI_API_KEY=YOUR_API_KEY_HERE
+    DATABASE_URL="your_database_connection_string"
     ```

 ### Running the Application